Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo

+We then evaluated the effect of internal validation on the Forest Fire Clusters.
+By focusing on cells with high-confidence labels (PEP $< 0.1$), we can improve the cluster ARI by more than $20\%$ compared to existing methods (Fig~\ref{fig5}b, d, Supplementary Figure 10).
+When analyzing discrete cell types, our internal validation can robustly discover prototypical cells, which could potentially benefit downstream analyses such as differential expression and cell-to-cell communication network modeling.
+Similar clustering benchmarks on human cortex scRNA-seq and mouse skin multiomic sequencing further support these conclusions (Supplementary Figure 11, 12).

-For path analysis in both datasets, cells were clustered after preprocessing and dimensionality reduction, and point-wise entropies were calculated via Monte Carlo Simulations (Fig~\ref{fig6}a).
-Forest Fire clusters were used to construct PAGA topology maps for visualization \cite{wolf2019paga}.
-In the data from \textit{Paul et al.}, mouse Hematopoietic Stem Cells (HSCs) were identified using signature gene expression ($Procr$) and were used as roots for diffusion pseudo-time calculations \cite{haghverdi2016diffusion}.
-The stem cells in diffusion pseudo-time analysis coincides with novel transition cells highlighted by Forest Fire label entropy.
-To identify stem cells and outline their relationship with other cells, diffusion pseudo-time analysis utilizes a top-down approach by assuming prior knowledge of stem cells \emph{a priori} (e.g. signature gene expression).
-In this case, making wrong assumptions about the signature genes expressed in stem cells could lead to choosing the wrong root for diffusion.
-However, bottom-up approaches like Forest Fire Clustering do not make those assumptions and can empirically reveal novel transition cells along the data manifold.
-By initiating label propagation from various cells in their developmental trajectories, Forest Fire Clustering can find novel transition cell types at the intersection of those label propagations where the label entropy is high.
-Therefore, Forest Fire Clustering can naturally uncover branching points in developmental trajectories.
-This capability is further demonstrated with single-cell RNA-seq data from \textit{Moon et al.} where human embryonic stem cells (hESC) were sequenced with single-cell RNA-seq along 3, 5, 7, and 9 developmental days (Fig~\ref{fig6}b).
-The analysis shows that Forest Fire label entropies mimic real developmental time and can be used to generate deeper insights for single-cell sequencing analysis.
+Additionally, Forest Fire Clustering can analyze continuous cell types.
+Recapitulating results from our simulation studies, the label entropies decreased as diffusion pseudo-time increased within each cell type, and progenitor cells in diffusion pseudo-time analysis matched the cells highlighted by Forest Fire label entropy \cite{haghverdi2016diffusion} (Fig~\ref{fig5}e).
+However, as a top-down approach, diffusion pseudo-time analysis risks making incorrect assumptions about the signature genes expressed in transitional cells, which could lead to the wrong choice of root for diffusion.
+Instead, Forest Fire Clustering adopts a bottom-up approach by empirically uncovering cells with high differentiation potency along the data manifold.
+Compared with diffusion pseudo-time, our method has the unique advantage of assuming no prior knowledge about novel transition cells \textit{a priori} (e.g., signature gene expression) \cite{RN202}.
+By initiating label propagation from various cells in their developmental trajectories, Forest Fire can find novel transition cell types at the intersections of these label propagations where the label entropy is high.
+We further demonstrated this capability with scRNA-seq data on mouse hematopoietic stem cells (mHSCs) \cite{paul2015transcriptional} and human embryonic stem cells (hESCs) spanning physiological developmental days \cite{moon2019visualizing} (Supplementary Figure 13).
+Therefore, our method can naturally uncover branching points along developmental trajectories and reveal new biological insights from single-cell sequencing.